Changes (David Bowie song): Live versions

 Bowie played the song for the BBC's Johnny Walker Lunchtime Show on 22 May 1972.
 This was broadcast in early June 1972 and eventually released on Bowie at the Beeb in 2000.
 Bowie frequently performed "Changes" throughout his concert tours.
 According to the artist, "it turned into this monster that nobody would stop asking for at concerts: 'Dye-vid, Dye-vid – do Changes!'
 I had no idea it would become such a popular thing."
 Performances from the Ziggy Stardust Tour have been released on Ziggy Stardust: The Motion Picture (1983) and Live Santa Monica '72 (2008).
 Another previously unreleased performance from Boston Music Hall on 1 October 1972 was released in 1989 on the original Sound + Vision Plus box set and on the 2003 reissue of his 1973 album Aladdin Sane.

 Performances from the Diamond Dogs Tour have been released on David Live (1974), Cracked Actor (Live Los Angeles '74) (2017), and I'm Only Dancing (The Soul Tour 74) (2020).
 Live versions from the 1976 Isolar Tour, the Glastonbury Festival and the Reality tour were released on Live Nassau Coliseum '76, Glastonbury 2000 (2018) and A Reality Tour (2010), respectively.
-On 9 November 2006, Bowie performed the song with American singer Alicia Keys at the Black Ball fundraiser in New York.
+A performance from the Montreux Jazz Festival on 18 July 2002 was released on the box set I Can't Give Everything Away (2002–2016) in 2025.
+On 9 November 2006, Bowie performed the song with the American singer Alicia Keys at the Black Ball fundraiser in New York.
 Also performing "Wild Is the Wind" and "Fantastic Voyage", it was Bowie's final live performance before his death in 2016.